 The second gold ETF, iShares IAU, debuted only a few months later in January 2005.
 In this case, the first mover advantage was significant.
 GLD currently has more than $30 billion in assets, while IAU has only $6 billion.

 June 2006: ETNs Enter The Fray

 In the middle of 2006 Barclays launched the first two exchange-traded notes: two products offering exposure to commodity futures contracts.
 The Dow Jones-UBS Commodity Index ETN (DJP) and S&P GSCI Total Return Index ETN (GSP) both offer access to diversified baskets of commodity futures contracts, though the mix between the two varies quite a bit.

-During the past several years, ETNs have seen their ups and downs.
+From 2006 to 2012, ETNs have seen their ups and downs.
 But they are undoubtedly quite popular; as of June 2012 there were more than 200 ETNs with aggregate assets of more than $16 billion.